Skip to main content

 1:12 because it’s a valuable property right.
 [Music]"

-Once they are in their home, people start putting bugs in their apartments or houses to listen to what they are saying or even cameras to put them on film.
+Once in their home, people start putting bugs in their apartments or houses to listen to what they are saying or even cameras to put them on film.
 Once it’s in their privacy, they have that right to that privacy, and they can sue you for it because it is a valuable property right.

 Many constitutions across the globe have mentioned the right to privacy, and the United Nations adopted the Universal Declaration of Human Rights in 1948, with many people interpreting Article 12 of the international document as the right to privacy.
 But our Due Process clause recognizes that government power must be curtailed and that all citizens have a universal, constitutionally protected, reasonable expectation of privacy.